HalloWeekends: Children's attractions

 The park features several attractions for children.
 Several live shows, including the Skeleton Crew acrobatics show that takes place in Celebration Plaza, are performed each day.
-The Monster Midway Invasion Celebration Parade, which travels along the Main Midway from Gemini to Pink's on Saturdays, and travels the reverse route on Sundays, takes place at 4 pm.
+The Monster Midway Invasion Celebration Parade, which travels along the Main Midway from Gemini to Starbucks on Saturdays, and travels the reverse route on Sundays, takes place at 4 pm.
 In 2013, the park introduced Howl-O-Palooza in the Blue Streak plaza.
 It includes several Halloween attractions for children, including a haunted house named Magical House on Boo Hill, a haybale maze and a Kids' Costume Contest.
 The Camp Snoopy children's area is transformed into Camp Spooky.
 The Planet Snoopy children's area is transformed into Planet Spooky.